 The language spoken in Lausanne is French.
 Switzerland has four official languages: German, French, Italian and Romansh.
 English is often used as a lingua franca between the country’s different language communities.
 In tourist areas, there will usually be English speakers.

-Shops are usually open from Monday to Friday 8.00am to 6.30pm or 7pm.
-On Saturdays, they open from 8am to 6pm, and they close on Sundays.
+Stores are usually open from Monday to Friday from 8.00am to 6.30pm or 7pm.
+On Saturdays, they are open from 8am to 6pm, and they are closed on Sundays.